babalugats76/PHPContactForm/README.md

 You will learn the basics of HTML forms as well as how PHP can be used to perform powerful, useful tasks.

-Specifically, you will study and make modifications to code that programmatically takes user input and uses it to compose and send emails.
+Specifically, you will study and make modifications to code that programmatically takes user input and uses it to compose and send an email.

 This is a 'Skeleton Project' which requires the following steps to get up and running:

+1. Download the code from GitHub by clicking on the 'Download ZIP' button or via the following URL: https://github.com/babalugats76/PHPContactForm/archive/master.zip

+2. Extract files from PHPContactForm-master.zip by right-clicking and selecting 'Extract All'

+3. Open Dreamweaver

+4. Select and drag the files from the archive into the 'Files' tab in Dreamweaver.
+Make sure you are using your wheatridgehighschool.net site and that you are placing the files under the site's main directory using the 'Local View.'

+5. Click on contact.php and make the following changes:

+Update the pages <title></title> to include your name

+Update the $to variable, setting it to an email you have access to and can check from school

+6.